phanlamthanhdu/vietnamese-sentiment-analysis-with-finetuning-PhoBERT-model/README.md

 ## Comparison

-* Baseline systems
+### Baseline systems
 The goals of baseline systems is to evaluate the effectiveness of my fine-tuned model; and verify that my dataset and the process of preprocessing are working correctly.
 Therefore, I established baseline systems against my fine-tuned model:
-•	Traditional ML Approach: Linear SVM and Multinomial Naïve Bayes are popular and effective algorithms for text classification.
-I trained these models on my dataset by using the available library scikit-learn of Python.
+* Traditional ML Approach: Linear SVM and Multinomial Naïve Bayes are popular and effective algorithms for text classification.
+I trained these models on my dataset by using the available library scikit-learn of Python.s
-•	Fine-tuning Approach: there are 4 fine-tuned models (BERT-base, BERT-LSTM, BERT-TextCNN, and BERT-RCNN).
+* Fine-tuning Approach: there are 4 fine-tuned models (BERT-base, BERT-LSTM, BERT-TextCNN, and BERT-RCNN).
 They combined BERT model with many types of deep learning models in order to enhance the efficiency of BERT on Sentiment Analysis.

-* Results
+### Results

 | Model | Accuracy | Precision(%) | Recall(%) | F1(%) |
 | --- | --- | --- | --- | --- |
 | Linear SVM | 91.30 | 91.35 | 91.43 | 91.39 |